 Portfolio Manager/Sub-Investment Adviser

-The Dreyfus Corporation (Dreyfus) is the investment adviser for the fund.
-The fund is managed by a team of portfolio managers employed by Dreyfus and The Boston Company Asset Management LLC (TBCAM), a wholly owned subsidiary of BNY Mellon and an affiliate of Dreyfus.
+The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
+The fund is managed by a team of portfolio managers employed by Dreyfus and The Boston Company Asset Management, LLC (TBCAM), an affiliate of Dreyfus.
 The team consists of David Daglio, the lead portfolio manager, James Boyd and Dale Dutile.
-Mr. Daglio, a senior vice president at TBCAM, where he has been employed since 1998, has been the fund's primary or lead portfolio manager since September 2003.
+Mr. Daglio, a senior vice president at TBCAM, has been the fund's primary or lead portfolio manager since September 2003.
 Messrs.
-Boyd and Dutile are each equity research analysts and portfolio managers at TBCAM, where they have been employed since 2005 and 2006, respectively.
+Boyd and Dutile are each equity research analysts and portfolio managers at TBCAM.
 Messrs.
 Boyd and Dutile have been portfolio managers of the fund since December 2008.

 Top Holdings 2